ANKITA-AMRITH-SHENOY/VSDSquadron_Mini_Firmware_Foundation/task_3/submission/README.md

 ## Overview

 This task focuses on developing a **Timer peripheral driver library** and demonstrating its usage through a simple application.
-The timer is implemented as a **software-based millisecond timer**, designed to be simple, portable, and suitable for a third-year undergraduate internship level.
-The application periodically generates timestamps using the timer and displays them over UART.
+The timer is implemented as a **software-based millisecond timer**, designed to be simple and portable.The application periodically generates timestamps using the timer and displays them over UART.

 The main objective is to show **clean driver–application separation**, correct API design, and successful integration on the target MCU.